 Funding can be used for capital projects (such as equipment, fixtures, fittings and refurbishments), running costs, one-off projects, core costs and salaries.
 In summary, anything you need it for as long as it contributes to providing a benefit to your community.
 It is unlikely the Trust will fund requests in full - it would expect to see evidence of efforts being made to raise funds by applicants themselves.
-Next application deadline: 28 February 2023.
+The closing date for applications is twice a year - the end of February and the end of August.